 Menhir (1991) Huib Noorlander

 On 28 September 1991, then-Mayor Bram Peper unveiled this artwork in Park Rozenburg, made by the Rotterdam sculptor Huib Noorlander.
 The work is a gift to the residents of Rotterdam from Galerie Maas, who celebrated its fiftieth anniversary.
 The work was named Menhir, but is popularly called 'Maasbeeld' after the donor of the statue.
-The 'Maas statue' is formed by a hardwood and rectangular post with a large bronze mantle at the top.
-It depicts the connection between Rotterdam and water.
-Originally around the statue was a simple slope of gray-blue cobblestones, but the stones were regularly removed for throwing, so that the slope was completely removed after years.
-Park Rozenburg also gained monumental status in 2006, as a result of which the entire park was restored to its original state as much as possible.
-Galerie Maas was located at Oudedijk 159 near Park Rozenburg.
+The 'Maas image' is formed by a hardwood and rectangular post with a large bronze mantle at the top.
+It depicts the relationship between Rotterdam and water.
+Originally there was a simple slope of gray-blue cobblestones around the statue, but the stones were regularly removed for throwing, so that after years the slope was completely removed.
+Park Rozenburg was also given a monumental status in 2006, which means that the entire park has been returned to its original state as much as possible.
+Galerie Maas was located at 159 Oudedijk near Park Rozenburg.